ajmaradiaga/ajmaradiaga/README.md

 Hello there 👋!
 I work as an integration consultant @ [SAP](https://sap.com) part of the [SAP Ariba](https://www.ariba.com/) team.

 I help customers integrate their existing systems with SAP Ariba, as well as extending the capabilities of the product by consuming the SAP Ariba extensibility options available.

+I'm currently learning:
+- [Rust](https://www.rust-lang.org/).
+Just following the book -> `$ rustup docs`.
+- [Enterprise messaging](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) and [Kyma](https://github.com/kyma-project/kyma) runtime available in [SAP Cloud Platform](https://www.sap.com/products/cloud-platform.html).

 You can find my latest blog posts on my personal website - https://ajmaradiaga.com or in [SAP Community](https://people.sap.com/ajmaradiaga#content:blogposts).
-Also, you can follow me on Twitter -> [@ajmrdg](https://twitter.com/ajmrdg) and LinkedIn -> https://linkedin.com/in/ajmaradiaga
+Also, you can reach me on Twitter -> [@ajmrdg](https://twitter.com/ajmrdg) and LinkedIn -> https://linkedin.com/in/ajmaradiaga

 <!--
 **ajmaradiaga/ajmaradiaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.